 At Allconnect, we work to present quality information with editorial integrity.
 While this post may contain offers from our partners, our opinions are our own.
 Here’s how we make money.

-2020 is shaping up to be a major year for broadband.
 With 5G on the horizon, many big names in the telecom industry are rushing to be the first to bring newer, more efficient technologies to customers for a good price.
-But what about fiber-optic expansion?
+But what about fiber optic expansion?
 After all, it was only a few years ago that providers like AT&T and Google were also racing to build fiber networks and to deliver the blazing-fast speeds they can supply.

-For those waiting on their fiber-optic internet option, here’s what you can expect from providers in 2020 and where they plan to break ground next.
+For those waiting on their fiber optic internet option, here’s what you can expect from providers and where they plan to break ground next.

 AT&T’s fiber network expansion is moving ahead of schedule since their 2015 DIRECTV acquisition and has successfully deployed fiber broadband service to 14.5 million customer locations.
 While the provider puts special focus on 5G expansion in the future, AT&T will slow their fiber expansion momentum in the coming year.